Skip to content

 Key Takeaways

-• Build qualified names from _namespaces, never assume uniqueness of unqualified names.
+• Build qualified names from _namespaces; never assume uniqueness of unqualified names.

-• Return value must always be json.encode({source = "...", inline = {...}}), never a plain string.
+• Return value must be json.encode({source = "...", inline = {...}, includes = {...}}).